cefTRIAXone (Monograph)

 Hepatic impairment generally does not affect ceftriaxone pharmacokinetics; dosage adjustments not usually needed unless both hepatic and renal function are impaired.

-In those with hepatic dysfunction and clinically significant renal disease, use caution and do not exceed a dosage of 2 g daily.
+In patients with hepatic dysfunction and clinically significant renal disease, use caution and do not exceed a dosage of 2 g daily.
 Some manufacturers and clinicians suggest monitoring serum ceftriaxone concentrations periodically and adjusting dosage if there is evidence of accumulation.

 Renal Impairment

-In those with clinically significant renal disease and hepatic impairment, use caution and do not exceed a dosage of 2 g daily.
+In patients with clinically significant renal disease and hepatic impairment, use caution and do not exceed a dosage of 2 g daily.
 Some clinicians suggest monitoring serum ceftriaxone concentrations periodically in patients with severe renal impairment (e.g., dialysis patients) or with both renal and hepatic impairment; adjust dosage if there is evidence of accumulation.

 Common Adverse Effects